jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 The digital part of the modulator produces two pulse sequences: one for $I$ and one for $Q$.
 Together, the I/Q pulse pairs are called **symbols**.
 Each sequence is sent through two digital-to-analog converters (DAC) that transform pulses to continuous, non-smooth, analog signals.
 These jaggedy signals are smoothed out with a pair of analog reconstruction filters.
 Finally, the smooth analog signals are frequency translated to a higher RF frequency with a pair of mixers, and combined together.

-All the information is in the symbols.
-This means that the speed that the symbols are getting written to the DACs is the speed of communication.
-The higher the speed, the more bandwidth your final signal will occupy.
+The information is in the symbols, and the speed the symbols are written to the DACs is the speed of communication.
+The higher the speed, the more bandwidth your signal will take up.

 ## QPSK

 QPSK, is a specific type of PSK that uses 4 distict phase shifts : $45^\circ$, $135^\circ$, $225^\circ$, and $315^\circ$.
 The phase shifts get mapped to 4 points on the unit circle.
 Each point is usually called a **symbol** and is represented by 2 bits.

-The $XY$ plane with the plotten symbols forms the **constellation diagram**.
+The $XY$ plane with the plotted symbols forms the **constellation diagram**.
 Here's an example of a constellation diagram showing one way to map bits to symbols.

 ![](figures/constellation.png)

 ## Programming Style

 Python is my preferred language for writing simulations.
-It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
+It's simple, has decent performance with the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.

-Unlike some numerical-focused scripting languages I've used before (like Matlab or Julia), efficient arrays aren't built in.
+Unlike some numerical scripting languages I've used before (like Matlab or Julia), efficient arrays aren't built in.
 You need to import them through third-party libraries.
 This leads to some clunky syntax, but you get used to it.
 In my opinion, the benefits of using Python outweigh the occasional annoyance.

 I like my modem simulations to be simple.
 No fancy programming-language magic or crazy abstractions allowed.
 Ultimately, I want to take my Python simulation and convert it to a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
 So if you look at my code and wonder why I don't use a certain language feature, that's why.